daleha/git-kit/README.markdown

 Or, more specifically:

-1.git commit -a -m "temporary commit"
+1. git commit -a -m "temporary commit"
-1.git branch -D tempbranch
+1. git branch -D tempbranch
-1.git checkout -b tempbranch
+1. git checkout -b tempbranch
-1.git checkout (original branch/commit)
+1. git checkout (original branch/commit)
-1.git reset HEAD^
+1. git reset HEAD^
-1.stash push
+1. stash push
-1.Pull --rebase
+1. Pull --rebase
-1.stash pop
+1. stash pop
-1.add ROOT
+1. add ROOT
-1.commit -a -m "incremental commit"
+1. commit -a -m "incremental commit"
-1.git push
+1. git push
-1.git push --tags
+1. git push --tags

-Running git-kit on a chron-job creates an efficient and reliable backup system.
+Gitkit serves as a wrapper for storing repository configuration.
+It is tailored to simplify submodules, and to allow for easy adaption of a large set of projects, that may not be related, but still required (a number of projects from the same organization - an entire "workspace").

+Gitkit stores repository configurations in the gitkit.cfg file.
+This is a json file, is it can be safely editted directly (just make sure that you obey [json syntax][1]).
+All metadata about a repository can be stored here.
+Including, whether to store filesytem metadata, which remotes are writeable, and eventually which hooks (if any) to run on a repo (by default, all in the .hooks directory inside a repo will be executed).

+## Feature requests /Bugs

+Please submit all features requests/bugs to hameld@cc.umanitoba.ca